ProtractorNinja/mspafsnop/README.md

 - [lxml](http://lxml.de/)
 - [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/)
-- Python ePub Builder, included
+- Python ePub Builder, which will be included in the future
 - vBullet!, included